 - Maintain barriers that people with disabilities face at work.

-Complaints are dealt with by conciliation and if that fails by the court process.
 An expert team member is available to discuss your rights today.
 Such complaints can be made in addition to a workers’ compensation claim for work-related injury.

 Call or email today to get advice from Workplace Harassment & Discrimination Lawyers at Carter Capner Law.